Professor Leo K Cheng

 Leo's main interests are in understanding electrophysiological events in the gastrointestinal tract and the heart and their relationship to mechanical function.
 He is also interested in developing methods for non-invasively recording and interpreting the weak electrical and magnetic fields that result from cardiac and gastrointestinal electrical activity.

-Leo works closely with a number of international research groups based in the US (Vanderbilt University, Mayo Clinic, New York Institute of Technology, University of Louisville) and Europe (Université libre de Bruxelles, University of Stuttgart, Fraunhofer IPA and Fraunhfoer IZM).
+Leo works closely with a number of international research groups based in the US (Vanderbilt University, Mayo Clinic, New York Institute of Technology, University of Louisville, University of Alabama at Birmingham, University of Michigan) and Europe (Université libre de Bruxelles, University of Stuttgart, Fraunhofer IPA and Fraunhfoer IZM).

 Leo is grateful for active research funding from: